khun-elle/Lott_and_Mustard/LM.md

 shall-issue laws on rape rates.
 The laws delivered efficacious results for up to 4 years after they were passed.
 After that, it is unfortunate to see that the effects have been fading out over time.
-Rape rates took off again five years after the treatment year after which it becomes difficult to conclude any effect of the laws in the following years.
+Rape rates took off again five years later after which it becomes difficult to conclude any effect of the laws in the following years.

 Event study estimation of murder rates exhibits a similar result.
 The graph does not suggest a violation of pretend assumptions.
 The point